 Q: What if I can't pay all of my yearly program registration/renewal fee?

 A: Financial assistance is available at the individual level for those families in need.
 When completing the participant information there is a link to the financial assistance application.

 Q: As a Committee Chair/Cubmaster/ Scoutmaster/ Crew Advisor of a unit, how will I know which families have completed their yearly program registration/renewal?

 A: Every week you will receive an email reminder to check your Unit Membership Charter Report in the Scouting Events system.
 This report will include a list of all youth and adults who have paid online to register/renew with your unit.

 Q: Can unit leaders go into the site for a NEW youth or adult to complete the registration and make a payment?

 A: No. Registrations for new youth and adults are at the family level and only they can access their registration.
 Units have the option to pay for current youth and adults when making their unit renewal payment.

 Q: If a youth is planning to cross over from a Pack to a Troop, which unit do they register with in the fall?

-A: They should register with the unit they are currently participating in, the Pack.
-They will create a transfer registration to move to the Troop when they cross over.
+A: They should register with the unit they are currently participating in.
+In the spring the Scoutmaster will work with families to help them cross over into the Troop.

 Q: Do youth or leaders transferring from one unit to another need to go online and complete the program registration process?